 Tara is a lover of nature, movement, color and creativity.
 Tara discovered yoga as a means of recovery from a relationship of Domestic Violence.
 Through her dedicated practice, yoga provided a way to reduce stress and regain strength and clarity in her daily life.
 Tara is a yoga and meditation teacher, Birth Doula, Master Reiki Healer, and is currently working towards a Masters in Traditional Chinese Medicine.
 She approaches each of these healing modalities through a trauma-informed lens.
-As Program Director of Exhale to Inhale, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.
+As Director of Curriculum and Mentoring for Exhale to Inhale, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.

 Julie came upon yoga after struggling with anxiety, depression, abuse and disordered eating.
 Through yoga, she found the strength to begin her journey to healing and has been sharing yoga with others since.
 Her classes center on recognizing strengths and shedding the judgements, guilt and shame that arise from unresolved traumas.
 Julie encourages her students to access their own inner guidance and natural wisdom to reclaim their bodies and cultivate healing.
 Julie's experience comes from working in domestic violence shelters throughout New York City and Los Angeles, eating disorder centers, public schools, and mental health clinics.
 Julie has worked with at-risk teenage girls, and disadvantaged youth providing them with these opportunities for healing.